Fisnik Maxville: Career

 After graduating, he co-founded his production company Visceral Films in 2017, where he produced, wrote and directed a short film, The Valley of Happiness which was shot in Iran and went on to premiere at the 41st São Paulo International Film Festival.

 In 2018, he co-directed his first feature-length documentary, Zvicra, that explored over the course of two years questions relating to integration in Switzerland, through several Kosovo-born protagonists living in Switzerland.
 Two years later, in 2018, he directed a portrait documentary about Bernard Challandes, a Swiss football coach heading the newly-founded Kosovo Football National Team, co-produced by the Radio Télévision Suisse.

 In 2019, Maxville was part of the Ateliers d'Angers screenwriting lab, followed in 2020 by a participation at the Berlinale Talents cohort.

 In 2021, he premiered his documentary Nostromo, shot in the Arctic circle of Canada, following Olivier, a Frenchman living by himself on a small island.
 The film premiered at the 2020 Visions du Réel documentary film festival, it was awarded the SRG SSR Award for Best National Film.
 The film went on to be presented at the São Paulo International Film Festival 2021 and the 2022 Solothurner Filmtage.

 His directorial debut The Land Within, a co-production between Switzerland and Kosovo, premiered at the 2022 Tallinn Black Nights Film Festival in the First Feature competitive section.
 The film received the "Best First Film" award.
 After being part of the 2023 Locarno Film Festival in the Panorama section, the film makes its Kosovo premiere as the opening film of the Prishtina Film Festival 2023.

-Early 2023, Maxville announced his upcoming feature project Cotton Hands and participated in its development at the Atelier Grand Nord in Canada.
+Early 2023, Maxville announced his upcoming feature project Reel Skin and participated in its development at the Atelier Grand Nord in Canada.

-In April 2023, he was invited to be part of the Zonta jury at the Visions du Réel festival.